-A young American chemist named F.W.Clarke state in 1873: “It is probable that the chemical elements were originally developed by a process of evolution from much simpler forms of matter as is indicated by the progressive chemical complexity observed in passing from the nebulae through the hot stars to the cold planets.
+A young American chemist named F.W.Clarke stated in 1873: “It is probable that the chemical elements were originally developed by a process of evolution from much simpler forms of matter as is indicated by the progressive chemical complexity observed in passing from the nebulae through the hot stars to the cold planets.

 Clarke attempted to prove his hypothesis by representing the relative abundance of the elements by a curve taking their atomic weights for one set of ordinates.
-He has hoped that some sort of periodicity might be evident but no such regularity appeared and no definite connection with the periodic law seemed to be traceable.
+He had hoped that some sort of periodicity might be evident but no such regularity appeared and no definite connection with the periodic law seemed to be traceable.

 Geochemical Classification of the Elements

 Goldschmidt stated that based on the existing data on the affinity of various elements for oxygen and sulfur, we can obtain a geochemical classification of the elements.
-From the free energy of formation of oxides combined with the free energy of formation of various elements with iron, he drew up a list of elements which are concentrated in the iron phase of meteorites and probably also in the supposed iron core of the earth.
+From the free energy of the formation of oxides combined with the free energy of the formation of various elements with iron, he drew up a list of elements which are concentrated in the iron phase of meteorites and probably also in the supposed iron core of the earth.
 He called these elements siderophile elements or elements tending to concentrate in metallic iron.
 Typical examples are nickel, cobalt and the metals of the palladium and platinum groups.